ibm-cloud-docs/sap/sap-provision-power-virtual-server-deploy-infrastructure.md

   Specify a unique name for the volume so you can identify it in the list of all volumes.
   {: tip}

 1. Select **Affinity** for the **Affinity policy** and specify the boot disk as the **Affinity volume**.
-Specifying an Affinity Policy ensures that the new storage will be available in the list to attach to your virtual server instance.
+Specifying an Affinity Policy ensures that the new storage is available in the list to attach to your virtual server instance.
 By identifying the boot disk as an Affinity Volume, your volumes are on the same backbone storage.

    Mixing storage tiers is not supported.
 If you have a virtual server instance that uses Tier 1, you cannot define Tier 3 disks.
    {: important}

 2. Agree to the **Service Agreement** and **Terms and Conditions**, then click **Create Storage Volume**.
 3. Go to the Storage Volume overview to see your new volume listed.
 4. Attach the new volume to your virtual server instance by selecting your instance in the list of Attached Volumes, then click **Manage Existing**.
-Select the volume that you created and click **Finish**.
+Select the volume that you created and then click **Finish**.

-  **Linux:** If you attached new volumes to your Linux OS, you must run a SCSI scan or restart the operating system (OS) to see the disks (for example: `/usr/bin/rescan-scsi-bus.sh -a -c -v`).
+  **Linux:** If you attached new volumes to your Linux&reg; OS, you must run a SCSI scan or restart the operating system (OS) to see the disks (for example: `/usr/bin/rescan-scsi-bus.sh -a -c -v`).

   **AIX:** Run the `cfgmgr` command.
 Server restart isn't necessary.
 To get the disk overview, run `lsdev -Cc disk`.